sciZer0/7/v/README.md

 One Orb needs one human operator and allows to create 700+ digital passports per week on average.
 The team planned to produce 50k+ devices a year and attract a necessary number of the contributor-operators.

-If to scale all these metrics a bit, keeping in mind the achievements of Sam Altmam and his opportunities about raising the funds,
+If to scale all these metrics a bit, keeping in mind the obvious achievements of Sam Altmam and his opportunities about raising the funds,

 <p><i>700(passport/week)*50,000(device)*52(week/year)=1,820,000,000 (passport/year)</i></p>